liuchang5454/yelp-camp-app-final/README.md

 - Designed and developed views/templates using the EJS template engine.
 - Built the server end and created RESTful API with Express in Node.
 Defined data models in MongoDB.

+- revert to the version before the Heroku deployment.